savonet/book/video.md

 and can achieve lower bitrates at comparable quality, and is royalty-free.
 It is supported by most modern browsers and is for instance the used by the Youtube streaming platform.
 It is generally encapsulated in the WebM container although it is supported by most modern containers.
-The successor of VP9 is AV1, which is under heavy development and diffusion.

 The encoder in FFmpeg is called `libvpx-vp9`, some of its [useful parameters](https://developers.google.com/media/vp9) are